BasantaChaulagain/faseal/README.md

 ## ⚙️ Quick Start

-To get started, clone this repo and follow the instructions detailed in this [document](instruction.md).
+To get started, clone the repository and follow the setup instructions in [instruction.md].

 ```bash
 git clone https://github.com/BasantaChaulagain/faseal